-- a. walls and ceilings exposed to the outside atmosphere have a continuous water vapor retarder with a rating of one perm or less with openings gasketed or sealed and - b. weather stripping has been added on openable windows and doors and - c. caulking or sealants are applied to areas such as joints around window and door frames, between sole plates and floors, between wall-ceiling joints, between wall panels, at penetrations for plumbing, electrical, and gas lines, and at other openings.
+- a. walls and ceilings exposed to the outside atmosphere have a continuous water vapor retarder with a rating of one perm (6x10-11 kg per pa-sec-m2) or less with openings gasketed or sealed and - weather stripping has been added on openable windows and doors and - c. caulking or sealants are applied to areas such as joints around window and door frames, between sole plates and floors, between wall-ceiling joints, between wall panels, at penetrations for plumbing, electrical, and gas lines, and at other openings.

 If your home meets all of the three criteria above, you must provide additional fresh air.
-See Ventilation Air From Outdoors, page 11.
+See Ventilation Air From Outdoors, page 7.

-If your home does not meet all of the three criteria above, proceed to page 9.
+If your home does not meet all of the three criteria above, proceed to Determining Fresh-Air Flow For Heater Location, page 6.

-Unconfined Space
+Confined and Unconfined Space

-The National Fuel Gas Code, ANSIZ223.1, 1992, Section 5.3 defines unconfined space as a space whose volume is not less than 50 cubic feet per 1000 Btu per hour (4.8 cubic m per kw) of the aggregate input rating of all appliances installed in that space.
+The National Fuel Gas Code, ANS Z223.1 defines a confined space as a space whose volume is less than 50 cubic feet per 1,000 Btu per hour (4.8 m3 per kw) of the aggregate input rating of all appliances installed in that space and an unconfined space as a space whose volume is not less than 50 cubic feet per 1,000 Btu per hour (4.8 m3 per kw) of the aggregate input rating of all appliances installed in that space.
 Rooms communicating directly with the space in which the appliances are installed, through openings not furnished with doors, are considered a part of the unconfined space.